 - P!nk's song "Dear Mister President," which was aimed at George W. Bush.
-For some reason, it received no airtime in this country while Bush was in office, but was immensely popular overseas.
+It received no airtime in the USA while Bush was in office, but was immensely popular overseas.

 - Green Day's American Idiot, and "Holiday" and the title track in particular, were heavily critical of the George W. Bush government.